40ruby/ruby011/README.md

-# Let's Create a Management Program for Infrastructure with Shell Script Magazine
+# Let's Develop a Management Program for Infrastructure with Shell Script Magazine